 In an effort to identify the lifestyle habits most likely to cause weight gain, Harvard University researchers reviewed the habits and diets of more than 100,000 non-obese people to determine the choices that cause weight gain over time.
-The study, which was published in a 2011 issue of The New England Journal of Medicine, found that a handful of foods were tightly linked to weight gain.
+The study, which was published in a June 2011 issue of The New England Journal of Medicine, found that a handful of foods were tightly linked to weight gain.

-Refined Starchy Foods Promote Weight Gain
+Avoid Refined Starchy Foods

 Potatoes, especially the processed versions, such as potato chips, french fries, hash browns and mashed varieties, are among the most likely foods to contribute to weight gain, especially when eaten in excess.

 Insulin allows for the quick delivery of glucose to your fat cells.
 If you keep your insulin levels high by eating an abundance of starches, the insulin makes it hard for the fat cells to release that energy for fuel.
 You keep storing fat, but never efficiently burn it.

-Desserts and sugary treats -- candy, ice cream, pastries, muffins, cakes and cookies -- also correlate with fast weight gain, as demonstrated the Harvard study.
+Desserts and sugary treats — candy, ice cream, pastries, muffins, cakes and cookies — also correlate with fast weight gain, as demonstrated the Harvard study.
 They have the same effect on blood sugar and insulin as starches.

 Red meat, as well as processed meat such as hot dogs and sausage, also correlates with weight gain, showed the Harvard research.
-An earlier study published in a 2010 issue of the American Journal of Clinical Nutrition showed red meat consumption correlated with weight gain in overweight and normal weight subjects over a five-year span.
+An earlier study published in an August 2010 issue of the American Journal of Clinical Nutrition showed red meat consumption correlated with weight gain in overweight and normal weight subjects over a five-year span.

 Red meat and processed meat often contain large amounts of saturated fat, too much of which can pose a health risk in terms of heart disease, cholesterol levels and high blood pressure.
-A 2014 study published in Diabetes showed that participants who overate saturated fat gained notable belly fat in seven weeks, compared to participants who overate polyunsaturated fats.
+A July 2014 study published in Diabetes showed that participants who overate saturated fat gained notable belly fat in seven weeks, compared to participants who overate polyunsaturated fats.
 Those who consumed the healthy fats found in nuts, olive oil and avocado gained similar weight, but more in the form of lean muscle tissue.

 Foods That Discourage Fat Gain